Nishok-12/MediTrain_AI/README.md

 * **Flask** : A lightweight Python web framework for building web applications and APIs.
 * **Flask-SQLAlchemy** : Adds SQLAlchemy support to Flask, making it easier to interact with databases.
-* **Flask-Migrate** : Handles SQLAlchemy database migrations for Flask applications, simplifying the management of changes to the database schema.
+* **Flask-Migrate** : Handles database migrations for Flask applications, simplifying the management of changes to the database schema.
-* **Pandas** : A powerful library for data manipulation and analysis, particularly useful for handling structured data like CSV, Excel, or SQL databases.
+* **Pandas** : A powerful library for data manipulation and analysis, particularly useful for handling structured data like CSV, Excel.
 * **Fuzzywuzzy** : A library for string matching and fuzzy searching, often used for comparing text and determining similarities between them.
-* **Scikit-learn** : A machine learning library that provides simple and efficient tools for data mining and data analysis, including Machine Learning Algorithms.
+* **Scikit-learn** : A machine learning library that provides simple and efficient tools for data mining and data analysis,and ML Algorithms.
-* **Joblib** : A library for serializing Python objects, particularly used for saving and loading machine learning models and large datasets efficiently.
+* **Joblib** : A library for serializing Python objects, used for saving and loading machine learning models and large datasets efficiently.

 ## Models Used

- **No Use Of Pretrained Models** : No Pre-Trained model is used in this project.
+- **No Use Of Pretrained Models** : No Pre-Trained model is used in this project.
- >**Build from Scratch** : All models used in this project are build from scratch.
+- **Build from Scratch** : All models used in this project are build from scratch.
->* **Logestic Regression** : Used for prediction of Diseases,Treatments and Symptoms.
+* **Logestic Regression** : Used for prediction of Diseases,Treatments and Symptoms.
->* **Random Forest Classifier** : Used for prediction of Treatments.
+* **Random Forest Classifier** : Used for prediction of Treatments.

 ## Dataset Used